paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/feature_suggestion.md

 name: I want to build a new feature, but need help
 about: >
   FEATURE REQUESTS NOT ACCEPTED.
 You can ask for help with something that you would like to build.
-We'll help, but you must build it yourself, in a reasonable amount of time, or your issue will be closed.
-See CONTRIBUTING.md
+We'll help, but you must build it yourself (prepare a PR).

 ---